jg1141/DRLND-Project1/README.md

 [DRLND Project 1 - Navigation (Banana environment).ipynb](http://localhost:8888/notebooks/DRLND%20Project%201%20-%20Navigation%20(Banana%20environment)/DRLND%20Project%201%20-%20Navigation%20(Banana%20environment).ipynb) - link for use on your localhost:8888 Jupyter instance

 Follow instructions there to obtain the Unity3D Banana environment from Udacity.

+### Additional Resources

+Need more links?
+Visit [http://bit.ly/drlndlinks](http://bit.ly/drlndlinks) to learn much more about DRLND and Reinforcement Learning.